BlockProject3D/Framework/Tests/README.md

 # BPF.Tests
 Framework test tool

 This repository contains unit tests using Google Test.
 The application is used to test reliability and usability of BlockProject Framework.

 ## Building
-Requirements :
+Requirements:
 -   CMake for every platforms
 -   Visual Studio 2015/2017 for windows builds
 -   GCC or Clang for Linux and Mac builds